 - #3.1.4 Meters shall be sited at a meter room/box/cabinet at convenient locations in accessible communal area for direct supply system.
-For indirect supply system, the meters shall be sited at a meter room/box/cabinet in accessible communal area at roof level or at other convenient locations. - #3.1.5 In case the meters are sited at roof level, fullway gate valves shall be fitted before meter positions.
+For indirect supply system, the meters shall be sited at a meter room/box/cabinet in accessible communal area at roof level or at other convenient locations. - #3.1.5 In case the meters are sited at roof level, and system pressure is lower than 15m, fullway gate valves shall be fitted before meter positions.